Jad-Jbara/speedlane-task-react-native/README.md

 4. Run `yarn start` to start the metro bundler
 5. Run `yarn ios` to run the application on ios simulator
 6. Run `yarn android` to run the application on android emulator
+    ### NOTE :
+    - Make sure that the backend is running on the same machine or on a server and that the backend url inside of the `src/Constants/Keys.ts` file is pointing to the correct url of the backend (the default url set is `http://localhost:3000`)

 ## Progress on project and changes done
 1. Created the project structure (folders, files, etc)